 Revelation 13:15 (HCSB) — He was permitted to give a spirit to the image of the beast, so that the image of the beast could both speak and cause whoever would not worship the image of the beast to be killed.

 This speaking is no parlor trick of smoke and mirrors, voice projection or holograms.
 This is a demon or fallen angel inhabiting the Antichrist image to animate it in big ways.
 Apparently part of its speaking is tattling on those who do not worship because it directly causes people to be killed for this violation.
-Although this level of supernatural power is not "permitted" today (or all the skeptics offering big dollar bounties for proof of the supernatural would be broke), God will permit it in the end times for the "strong delusion" that the Antichrist is God and worthy of worship (2Th 2:11, 4).
+You may have noticed that this level of supernatural power is not "permitted" today, or all the skeptics offering big dollar bounties for proof of the supernatural would be broke.
+The Book of Job shows a rare instance where God removed the standard restraints on angels and let Satan wreck havoc on a man's family, possessions and health.
+God will again loosen these these restraints in the end times for the "strong delusion" that the Antichrist is God and worthy of worship (2Th 2:11, 4).
 The setting up of the Antichrist image in the temple will desolate the temple mount by commanding the statue to be set up for worship at the same time that he halts another form of worship to the real God: the daily oblation sacrifices (Daniel 12:11).

 Why the Abomination Cannot Happen Yet